s350fgroup25/s425f/README.md

 - all infomation in /info
 - Final report in google docx
   - https://docs.google.com/document/d/13iRWGvwrpSCA-ZNCP2hvyPYVxIH-3GeLnvkqCVESh-E/edit?tab=t.0#heading=h.ja5llg71si6f
+  - if you want to edit the docx file pls tell me , i will give you the permission
   - I am using OWASP Top 10 to analyze the threat or risk

 ## Mission :